paulrsvg/jetnoise/README.md

 # jetnoise
-An interface for testing perception of sounds in a listening study done at BYU.
+An interface for testing perception of sounds in acoustics research conducted at BYU.